 Extrinsic factors – pressure, shear, friction, moisture

-Everyone is potentially at risk of developing a pressure injury.
+Everyone is potentially at risk of developing a pressure injury (NICE 2014)

 Please be aware there are unstageable stages and other forms of pressure injury.

-“A pressure injury is localized damage to the skin and underlying soft tissue usually over a bony prominence or related to a medical or other device.
+'A pressure injury is localised damage to the skin and underlying soft tissue usually over a bony prominence or related to a medical or other device.
 The injury can present as intact skin or an open ulcer and may be painful.
-The injury occurs as a result of intense and/or prolonged pressure or pressure in combination with shear.”
+The injury occurs as a result of intense and/or prolonged pressure or pressure in combination with shear.'
 (NPUAP 2016)